leamas/ddupdate/README.md

 See CONTRIBUTE.md for more info on using the pypi package.

-Fedora and Mageia users can install native rpm packages from https://copr.fedorainfracloud.org/coprs/leamas/ddupdate/.
+ddupdate is part of Fedora from Fedora 28.
+Fedora 27, CentOS/EPEL and Mageia users can install native rpm packages from https://copr.fedorainfracloud.org/coprs/leamas/ddupdate/.

 Ubuntu users can install native .deb packages using the PPA at https://launchpad.net/~leamas-alec/+archive/ubuntu/ddupdate

-CONTRIBUTE.md describes how to create Debian packages.
-Here is also more info on using the pypi package.
-Overall, using native packages is the preferred method on platforms supporting this.
+ddupdate is part of the Debian sid distribution.
+CONTRIBUTE.md describes how to create packages for other Debian distributions.
+Overall, using native packages is the preferred installation method on platforms supporting this.

 Configuration
 -------------